mholling/nswtopo/doc/command/init.md

 # Setting Map Location

 The easiest way to set bounds is with the `--bounds` option.
-Using Google Earth, mark out a polygon covering the area you want to map, save as a KML file, then run the command:
+Using *Google Earth*, mark out a polygon covering the area you want to map, save as a KML file, then run the command:

 ```
 nswtopo init --bounds bounds.kml map.tgz